 Incorporating a business means turning your sole proprietorship or general partnership into a company formally recognized by your state of incorporation.
 When a company incorporates, it becomes its own legal business structure set apart from the individuals who founded the business.
 Through incorporation, the company’s owner or owners create a separate legal entity to transact business.
 This new business entity corporation or limited liability company (LLC) transforms the way the business is seen through the eyes of the law and often has more credibility with potential customers, vendors and employees.

-How does incorporation work?
+How does Incorporating work?

-- Determine where you want to incorporate.
+Determine where you want to incorporate.

-- Decide which business type is best for your business and goals.
+Decide which business type is best for your business and goals.
 Consult with an attorney or accountant.

-- Determine who the directors of the corporation or who the members/managers of the LLC will be.
+Determine who the directors of the corporation or who the members/managers of the LLC will be.

-- Select as El Cid Bookkeeping, Inc. Accountancy and Taxation Services as your registered agent.
+Select El Cid Bookkeeping, Inc. Accountancy and Taxation Services as your registered agent.
 El Cid Bookkeeping, Inc. Accountancy and Taxation Services can be listed on your Articles of Incorporation or Articles of Organization.
 El Cid Bookkeeping, Inc. Accountancy and Taxation Services can be appointed by you to receive important legal and tax documents on behalf of your business and forward them to you.
 El Cid Bookkeeping, Inc. Accountancy and Taxation Services includes this service in all incorporation packages with us.

-- El Cid Bookkeeping, Inc. Accountancy and Taxation Services prepares and files the Articles of Incorporation or Articles of Organization per instructions from the Secretary of State’s office.
+El Cid Bookkeeping, Inc. Accountancy and Taxation Services prepares and files the Articles of Incorporation or Articles of Organization per instructions from the Secretary of State’s office.
 El Cid Bookkeeping, Inc. Accountancy and Taxation Services handles this step for you, allowing you to concentrate on running your business.

 Why is incorporating a business important?